-Springfield has a very high poverty rate: 30% of its residents have incomes below the poverty rate set by the U.S. Department of Health and Human Services (\$34,688 for a family of four in 2022).
-Forty-four percent of children under 18 live in poverty, placing the city among those with the highest rates of child poverty in the nation.
+Springfield has a very high poverty rate: 25% of its residents have incomes below the poverty rate set by the U.S. Department of Health and Human Services (\$31,200 for a family of four in 2024).
+Thirty-one percent of children under 18 live in poverty.

 There is a strong correlation between literacy rates (early childhood education, K-12, and adult education) and the incidence of poverty.
 Many poor families are headed by parents who have not finished high school, and cannot compete for better-paying jobs.
-In Springfield, 24% of adults age 25 and over have not completed high school or earned a GED; only 18% have earned a bachelor's degree.
+In Springfield, 29.1% of adults age 25 and over have not completed high school or earned a GED; only 21.2% have earned a bachelor's degree.
 Without further education, many low-income parents are unlikely to earn incomes that will support their families.